-Create a personal connection
+Create a personal connection with your doctor bio

 Having a good rapport with patients is important, and that process starts before patients ever walk in the door.